reversepwn/chrome-pie-v2/README.md

 **And im like 80% sure you cant do this via bluethooth sadly**
 ## If i do have linux access?

-> Then you dont need to buy an raspberry you can just run `linux.sh` and your device should be restarted when its done!
+> Then you dont need to buy an raspberry you can just run `odi.sh` and your device should be restarted when its done!

 ### made with love by puffer